aptos-labs/aptos-core/developer-docs-site/docs/guides/hackathon-guide.md

 ### Indexers

-We provide an indexer, and multiple other providers also provide indexing services.
-The Aptos labs one is provided for testnet: https://aptos.dev/guides/indexing/
+Aptos provides an [indexer](../guides/indexing.md), and multiple other providers also provide indexing services.
+The Aptos labs one is provided for testnet.

+You may also run your own [Aptos Indexer Fullnode](../nodes/indexer-fullnode.md).

 ### Blockchain Explorer